Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## Background Apps

-Background Apps run in the background and aren't visible to the user.
-These apps are usually just used for things like updating, syncing files, and other things that are not needed to be seen by the user.
+These Apps run in the background and aren't visible to the user.
+These apps are typically used for things like updating, syncing files, and other things that are not needed to be seen by the user.
 On Atlas we have disabled them by default to make the system more responsive and less bloated.
 To enable them run the `Enable Background Apps.cmd` file in the `Background Apps` folder.

 ## Bluetooth